airavata-courses/Schrodinger-s-cat/README.md

    * pythonMicroservice/manage.py runserver

 ## Step -4:
+* need to install Maven and Mysql in this step
+* To install Mysql in Linux:
+- sudo apt-get update
+- sudo apt-get install mysql-server
+* To install Mysql in Unix with homebrew:
+- brew install mysql
+* To install MySql in windows follow the steps mentioned in https://dev.mysql.com/doc/workbench/en/wb-installing-windows.html
+* How to install maven in Windows or mac or linux: https://www.baeldung.com/install-maven-on-windows-linux-mac
 * Clone the github repository
 * Change the branch to feature-login_authentication using the following command
     * git checkout feature-login_authentication